Verdra · Security architecture

 The system protects against four families of threat:

 The integrity model places Verdra outside the trust boundary for record contents.
-The customer's keys sign; the customer's storage holds; an external timestamp authority countersigns; the schema and rulebook are public.
+The customer's keys sign; the customer's storage holds; an external timestamp authority countersigns at V1.0 (deferred in V0.1 as a forward commitment under Rules P.5); the schema and rulebook are public.

 2. Capture flow